From Póg Mo Goal Issue 7. One of Ireland’s most gifted rugby players also graced the pitches of the League of Ireland.

-The 7th edition of the Póg Mo Goal magazine is now available for pre-order.
-With added pages Ireland’s only football magazine features excellent feature writing, beautiful photography and illustrations from contributors across the globe.
+The 8th edition of the Póg Mo Goal magazine is now available for pre-order.